Fast chaos indicator from auto-differentiation for dynamic aperture optimization: Application to Dynamic Aperture Optimization

 In this optimization example, the dynamic aperture area is maximized with respect to the two quadrupole strengths, $k_1$ and $k_2$, which control the tunes of the ALS-U accelerator, as shown in Fig.~\ref{fig2}.
 The objective function is defined using the one-turn logarithmic Frobenius norm in the $x$--$y$ plane.
 The rectangular computational domain $[-0.003,\,0.003] \times [0,\,0.003]$~m is discretized into a uniform $61 \times 31$ grid, and the one-turn log Frobenius norm is evaluated at each grid point.

 Along the $x$-axis, the $y$ coordinate is scanned from zero until the log Frobenius norm exceeds a threshold value of one.
+The choice of a threshold value of one is based on the rapid color change shown in Figure~\ref{fig3} and is guided by the shape of the dynamic aperture from the 1,000-turn direct tracking.
+We also performed an optimization using a threshold value of 1.2 instead of one.
+The resulting optimized parameters were not very sensitive to this change in the threshold value.
 The area beneath the resulting boundaries defines the estimated dynamic aperture.
 To encourage symmetry, areas for $x>0$ and $x<0$ are computed separately, and the absolute difference between the two is subtracted from the total area $A$ as a penalty.
 The objective function is therefore

 where $A_+$ and $A_-$ denote the dynamic aperture areas on the $x>0$ and $x<0$ sides, respectively.
 The quadrupole strengths are restricted to the range $13.0$--$14.0$~m$^{-2}$, the tunes are constrained between $0.1$ and $0.9$ to avoid significant beta beat, and the linear chromaticities are limited below $3$.